Preserving Source Video Realism: High-Fidelity Face Swapping for Cinematic Quality: Introduction

 \section{Introduction}

 Video face swapping holds significant value in the film and entertainment industries.
 However, existing methods fall short of meeting the stringent demands of high-quality cinematic production.
 For instance, GAN-based methods~\citep{li2019faceshifter,deepfake,chen2020simswap,shiohara2023blendface,luo2025canonswap}, which typically operate in a frame-by-frame manner (see \cref{fig:reference}a), have made considerable progress in injecting the target identity.
 Yet they often struggle with realism and suffer from temporal artifacts—such as flickering and jitter—especially in long sequences.
-Meanwhile, contemporary video diffusion models~\citep{zhao2023diffswap,han2024face,chen2024hifivfs,wang2025dynamicface}, while achieving high visual quality and temporal consistency, often rely on sparse conditioning signals such as facial landmarks.
+Meanwhile, contemporary video diffusion models~\citep{zhao2023diffswap,han2024face,chen2024hifivfs,wang2025dynamicface,zhang2025vividface}, while achieving high visual quality and temporal consistency, often rely on intermediate representations from external encoders (e.g., facial landmarks or 3D faces), which inevitably lose information compared to raw source videos.
 This reliance makes it challenging to perfectly align the generated expressions, lighting, and subtle nuances with the source video, resulting in faces that may appear unnatural or lack lifelike vitality.
 Consequently, there is a critical need for a video face swapping model capable of directly leveraging the rich, detailed information from the source video's facial region.

 Achieving a high degree of customization while preserving the integrity of the original content remains a fundamental challenge in generative media~\citep{yang2023object}.
 Methods based on DDIM inversion~\citep{ju2023direct,qi2023fatezero,geyer2023tokenflow} or Score Distillation Sampling (SDS)~\citep{poole2022dreamfusion,hertz2023delta} often struggle to strike an optimal balance between editability and fidelity.
 In the field of video editing, a common strategy involves combining inpainting with structural guidance such as depth or keypoints~\citep{jiang2025vace,hu2025animate,tu2025videoanydoor} (see \cref{fig:reference}b).
 However, such approaches inherently discard the original pixel information within the edited region, leading to a noticeable loss of fidelity in details.